-If you have a local map here is cute idea.
-Put a sticker on the outside of the package that states "you are here" with the gift receiver's name wriiten on it.
+If you have a local map here is a cute idea.
+Put a sticker on the outside of the package that states "you are here" with the gift receiver's name written on it.

 Foil adds shine and sparkle to your holiday wrapping.
-It can be dressed up nicely with ribbon, fresh or silk flowers, stickers, scrapbook cut outs, raffia, yarn, or cut strips of fabric.
-Foli wrap sold purposely for gift wrapping is much more expensive than household foil.
+It can be dressed up nicely with ribbon, fresh or silk flowers, stickers, scrapbook cutouts, raffia, yarn, or cut strips of fabric.
+Foil wrap sold purposely for gift wrapping is much more expensive than household foil.
 Save a little money this holiday season and wrap in style by wrapping in foil.

-Fabric like an old scarf can be tied around the gift in an elegant manner.
+Fabric like an old scarf can be elegantly tied around the gift.
 Use a rubber band to pull a knot over the top of the gift.
 Pull the loose ends through the rubber band and roll and twist them to tuck them under the rubber band and make a cute little flower shaped knob on your gift.